zhangyiluo/zhangyiluo.github.io/README.md

 * First thing, [Starting with HTML + CSS](https://www.w3.org/Style/Examples/011/firstcss/).
 When CSS finished , needs a [CSS Validation Service](https://jigsaw.w3.org/css-validator/).

+* Don't worry about to forget CSS code.
+Every where have.
+The point is that you must really konw how it use.

 * [CSS Box Model](https://www.w3schools.com/css/css_boxmodel.asp) is an important thing.
 It can used to design and layout.
 Sometimes you have to calculate exactly.

 * Here is the [first practice](index1.html).